openseg-group/openseg.pytorch/GETTING_STARTED.md

 You need to download [Cityscapes](https://www.cityscapes-dataset.com/), [LIP](http://sysu-hcp.net/lip/) and [PASCAL-Context](https://cs.stanford.edu/~roozbeh/pascal-context/) datasets.

+For COCO-Stuff dataset, you should download `cocostuff-10k-v1.1.zip` and `cocostuff-10k-v1.1.json` from [nightrome/cocostuff10k](https://github.com/nightrome/cocostuff10k), and put the JSON, extracted images and annotations under `<path/to/original_cocostuff>`.

 We arrange images and labels in another way.
 You could preprocess the files by running:

 ```bash